mfjacobsen/Edge_of_Stability/README.md

 conda activate stability-env
 python -m src.run
 ```
+These steps will automatically download the data, set up the conda environment, and run the project code.

-Outpout images are stored in output/images.
+Outpout images are automatically displayed in the web broweser and stored in output/images.